 Salt rejections were generally over-predicted by the computer models.
 The degree of error varied from 0.1 to 5.9 percent.
 Table 5-1 presents the percent error associated with the operating pressures and salt rejections predicted by the computer models for each accuracy evaluation.
 Figure 5-1 presents a box plot of the percent error data for computer model predictions of operating pressures and salt rejection.
 A box plot is a convenient tool for visualizing the variability within a data set.
 The top of each box represents the third quartile of the percent error data set.
 Twenty-five percent of percent error values were determined to be above this value.
 The bottom of each box represents the first quartile of the percent of percent of percent error data set.
-The line through each box represents the second quartile, or median, of the percent error data set.
 The single data point within the box represents the mean, or average, of the data set.
-The small horizontal hash mark at the top of the "whisker" below the first quartile represents the maximum data point.
+The small horizontal hash mark at the bottom of the "whisker" below the first quartile represents the maximum data point.